What do store managers do?

-- The ability to establish good working relationships and work well in teams
+- the ability to establish good working relationships and work well in teams

-- Effective communication at all levels (able to adapt style when necessary)
+- effective communication at all levels (able to adapt style when necessary)

-- An understanding of what motivates employees and how to make others feel valued
+- an understanding of what motivates employees and how to make others feel valued

-- Strong leadership skills: the ability to discipline when necessary, but also to delegate when appropriate and empower others
+- strong leadership skills: the ability to discipline when necessary, but also to delegate when appropriate and empower others

-- The confidence to take initiative and make effective decisions quickly
+- the confidence to take initiative and make effective decisions quickly

-- Excellent commercial awareness and analytical skills; an understanding of what sells and why
+- awareness of what sells and why

-- The ability to remain calm under pressure and adapt to changing circumstances
+- the ability to remain calm under pressure and adapt to changing circumstances

-- Brilliant organisational skills; understands priorities and can communicate them clearly
+- brilliant organisational skills; understands priorities and can communicate them clearly